 44 “The kingdom of heaven is like treasure hidden in a field.
 When a man found it, he hid it again, and then in his joy went and sold all he had and bought that field.
 45 “Again, the kingdom of heaven is like a merchant looking for fine pearls.
 46 When he found one of great value, he went away and sold everything he had and bought it.” -Matthew 13

 I hope you are experiencing the sense of treasure and discovery that should naturally accompany your faith.
 The root metaphor applies not first of all to marriage, but to the amazement of finding the kingdom.
-My wish is that everyone who stumbles onto Jesus offers would realize what he offers.
+My wish is that everyone who stumbles onto Jesus could realize the worth of what he offers.
 And in finding it, have your values completely turned around.
 In my own faith journey I struggle constantly with placing value in things that really aren’t that precious.
-I get weary from finding trinkets in shallow creek-beds forgetting that pearls are lodged deep in the slimy bellies of shellfish that have to be dived for!
+I get weary from finding trinkets in shallow creek-beds forgetting that pearls are lodged deep in the slimy bellies of shellfish that have to be dived deeply for!